Learn the ropes with continuing education

 ServiceMaster Restore® is an approved continuing education (CE) provider in 43 states.
 We’ve provided over 1,800 classes to nearly 25,000 agents and adjusters.
 Below is a list of our most common CE classes.

-This course demonstrates how water can damage carpet, wood floors and other building materials, how long until damage occurs and what steps can be taken to reduce or minimize the damage.
-The course also illustrates water removal and explains the principles of drying and dehumidification.
-Mold growth, the use of antimicrobials and odor control are also covered.
+This course demonstrates how water can damage carpet, wood floors, and other building materials.
+You’ll also learn how long it takes for damage to occur and what steps can be taken to reduce or minimize the damage.
+The course illustrates water removal and explains the principles of drying and dehumidification.
+Mold growth, the use of antimicrobials, and odor control are also covered.

-This course, you will learn how acid gases flow throughout a home, the damage it causes and what should be done about it.
+In this course, you will learn how acidic gases flow throughout a home, the damage it causes, and what should be done to fix it.
 This course reviews the proper smoke mitigation steps which can reduce the loss.

-With a hands-on approach featuring the latest equipment, procedures and recommended certifications for water extraction and structural drying, participants will learn about such topics as the effects of water saturation, the science of drying (psychrometry), and the "restore vs. replace" decision.
+This course offers a hands-on approach featuring the latest equipment, procedures, and recommended certifications for water extraction and structural drying.
+Participants will learn about topics such as the effects of water saturation, the science of drying (psychrometry), and the “restore vs. replace” decision.